finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 ### Making the data accessible to Alexa

 Unsurprisingly, Alexa needs access to the temperature data for her to voice it back.
-I could have exposed the Pi to the web as a web server for Alexa to access the data directly but that involves a lot of faff and messing around with router configuration.
+An option would be to expose the Pi to the web for Alexa to access the data directly but that involves a lot of faff and messing around with router configuration.

 Instead, I realised that a public git repository could work as a novel place to store this data.
 Every time a temperature recording is made, the data could be committed and pushed to GitHub, then Alexa would be able to fetch the most recent recording from the raw content of the data file.
 It would also offer a full history of every temperature recording with delta compression for free.

 Now I appreciate this is not the most secure method...

-To set that up I created a new GitHub user and created the repository and added the public SSH key from the Pi to GitHub for commit access.
+I created a new GitHub user and repository, and added the public SSH key from the Pi to GitHub for commit access.

 https://github.com/raspberry-commits/bedroom-temperature-api

-Then wrote a script to record the temperature data and push it to GitHub:
+Here is the script to record the temperature data and push it to GitHub:

 ```python
 import time